Skip to main content

 KeyTypeDefault

 allow_execute allows specific executables and arguments to be run using the **execute ZapScript command.
 By default, the command does not allow anything to be run.
+Be extremely careful with this setting as it can execute arbitrary commands on your system.

 Each entry in this option is a Regular Expression.
 Notes on usage here: